Enterprise AI Code Review in Real World Teams

 • Strict data‑retention and governance policies

 If a tool requires sending proprietary code to an external service without clear controls, security teams will block it immediately.
-As developers, we do not always see those conversations happening in the background, but they directly determine which tools we are even allowed to evaluate.
+As developers, we may not always see those conversations happening in the background, but they directly determine which tools we are even allowed to evaluate.

 Comparing Tool Categories